ggreco77/MOC-to-plan-MMA/README.md

 * [astroplan](https://astroplan.readthedocs.io/en/latest/installation.html)
 * [ipyaladin](https://github.com/cds-astro/ipyaladin)

 The [tutorial](https://github.com/ggreco77/MOC-to-plan-MMA/blob/main/Multi%20Order%20Coverage%20data%20structure%20to%20plan%20multi-messenger%20observations.ipynb) is tested in Python 3.8.5 with the module versions: mocpy 0.10.0, cdshealpix 0.6.1, astropy 5.0 and astroplan 0.8 and ipyaladin.
+For Installing packages using pip and virtual environments, follow the instruction in the  Python Packaging User Guide [here](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

+### Aladin Desktop Software
 The results can be visualized in the [Aladin Desktop Software](https://aladin.u-strasbg.fr/AladinDesktop/).
 To install it, follow the instructions below.

 Download the [Aladin.jar](https://aladin.u-strasbg.fr/java/Aladin.jar) from the [Aladin download page](https://aladin.u-strasbg.fr/java/nph-aladin.pl?frame=downloading).
 Execute it from a terminal by typing: